Lanark County Child and Youth Services Collaborative

-The Lanark County Planning Council (LCPC) provides leadership and coordination to enable optimal development and healthy living for Lanark County children, youth, and their families.
+Mission: The council provides leadership and collaboration to enable optimal development and healthy living for Lanark County children, youth and their families.

-- community education and
+- Collaboration and Planning

 The geographic community of Lanark County includes both the rural areas and town centres that make up the County of Lanark, including the separated Town of Smiths Falls.

-The Planning Council meets on a monthly basis.
+The Collaborative meets on a monthly basis.

-The Planning Council is supported in their work by a community coordinator (or planner) who is funded through the Ministry of Education and the Ministry of Children and Youth Services.
-There are other such planning groups in South Eastern Ontario and the planners meet regularly to share ideas and issues of common interest.
+The Collaborative is supported in their work by a community coordinator who is funded through the Ministry of Children, Community and Social Services.
+There are other such planning groups in South Eastern Ontario and the coordinators meet regularly to share ideas and issues of common interest.